idomand/next-JS-tutorial/README.md

-Implementing a basic blog app using the Next JS documentation.
+Implementing a basic blog app using Next JS.